trmaphi/superior-agents/notification/README.md

 # Notification Service

-A comprehensive notification service that aggregates data from multiple sources including Twitter, Reddit, CoinGecko, and CoinMarketCap.
+A comprehensive notification service that aggregates data from multiple sources including Twitter, Reddit, CoinGecko, CoinMarketCap, and RSS feeds.
 The service runs as scheduled cron jobs to collect and process information at configurable intervals.

 ## Requirements